bbauska/W3Cx-3of5/README.md

 Here is [an adaptation of work presented at the developer.telerik.com Web site](https://www.telerik.com/blogs/building-html5-form-validation-bubble-replacements).
 This link is really worth reading, as it presents different approaches and gives external references for those who would like to go further.

-### Example that shows aggregation of error messages + overriding default behavior
+<h4>Example that shows aggregation of error messages + overriding default behavior</h4>

 Try the [online example at JSBin,](https://jsbin.com/povekur/1/edit?html,output) or try it here in your browser: enter invalid values and submit with one or two invalid fields.